List of Bad Habits to Avoid

 Waiting For The Perfect Time

 “When I’m ready” is a prevalent trap that a reasonable percentage of unsuccessful people fall into.
 They wait for a sign instead of creating one.
 The notion that we will one day be ready, but we are not now- is similar to a mirage that keeps distancing itself as you believe you are getting closer.
-If you keep waiting for the perfect time to take a step, you will surely miss the opportunity.
-A feeling like you are not ready is your comfort zone attempting to keep you safe, telling you that if you remain in this bubble, nothing bad can occur.
+If you wait for the perfect time to take a step, you will surely miss the opportunity.
+A feeling like you are not ready is your comfort zone attempting to keep you safe, telling you that if you remain in this bubble, nothing terrible can occur.
 Moving out of your comfort zone opens you to a new land of abundant opportunities and resources.

 Comparing Yourself To Others